aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertzoomframe/_index.md

 ---
 title: InsertZoomFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new Zoom object and inserts it to a collection at the specified index.
+description: Creates a new Zoom frame and inserts it into the shape collection at the specified index.
 type: docs
 weight: 410
 url: /aspose.slides/shapecollection/insertzoomframe/